auoeke/kbootstrap/README.md

 Like Fabric Language Kotlin, KBootstrap provides a Kotlin language adapter named "kbootstrap".

-By default, KBootstrap downloads only the standard library; mods may specify any of the additional modules listed below.
+By default, KBootstrap downloads the standard and serialization libraries; mods may specify any of the additional modules listed below.

 Use KBootstrap by applying its Gradle plugin: